ITC-CRIB/training-resources/README.md

 - [PySTAC Documentation](https://pystac.readthedocs.io/en/latest/) - The official documentation of PySTAC, a python library for working with STAC.
 - [PySTAC Tutorial](https://www.youtube.com/watch?v=5Q_v_qRpST8) - Video tutorial for the PySTAC library.
 - [PySTAC Tutorial Jupyter Notebooks](https://github.com/stac-utils/pystac/tree/main/docs/tutorials) - Interactive notebooks with PySTAC examples.

+### geemap

+geemap is a Python package for interactive mapping with Google Earth Engine (GEE), which is a cloud computing platform with a multi-petabyte catalog of satellite imagery and geospatial datasets.

 ## Miscellaneous Libraries

 ### Fiona